pahenn/pahenn.com/content/blog/shift-left.md

 caption: Simplified enterprise data warehouse.
 ---
 ::
  With transformations defined before data is viewed by analysts, consistent data is prepared for business use without intervention.
 Sounds like a perfect outcome.
 Except data isn't always consistent.
 And every step to the right adds another failure point.
-And need for orchestration and coordination.
+And the need for orchestration and coordination.
 But it's still none of these issues that cause me to take pause when I hear startups needing [analytics engineering](https://www.getdbt.com/what-is-analytics-engineering){target="_blank"} for their own data sources.

 For me, the problem only arises here when we start introducing a requirement of the full data warehouse pipeline for custom business software.
 That is, we made the software, we own all aspects of its implementation, and *we still don't get to have low-complexity analytics*.
 I have seen time and time again where organizations are opting in to complexity down the road rather than making good design decisions up front, or being willing to have an engineering culture that embraces an evolving system.
 I have even been a participant in enabling engineering teams to eschew quality data models up front with the promise of the data team able to play hero.
 I know first hand how far off the deep end this can lead a technology organization.
 ::clickable-image